Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Relationship to the Classical Averaging Formula, by Alexander Bertoloni-Meli

 \subsection{Averaging Formulas}

 To begin, we recall the general statement of these averaging formulas.
 Such formulas first appeared in the book of Harris--Taylor (\cite{HT}) and are classically deduced by studying the geometry of the mod-$p$ fibers of Shimura varieties.
 These fibers admit a Newton stratification in terms of the set $B(G,\mu)$ and the strata are uniformized by Rapoport--Zink spaces and Igusa varieties.
-The cohomological consequence of this is the formula of Mantovan (\cite{Mant})
+The cohomological consequence of this is the formula of Mantovan (\cite{Mant}) which up to twists is given as

 in $K_0(G(\A_f) \times W_{E_{\mu}})$, where $\Shim(G,X)_K$ (resp. $\Ig^b_{K^p}$) is the Shimura variety (resp.
-Igusa variety) determined by the associated data. \footnote{We note that the degree shift built into the Satake sheaf $\mathcal{S}_{\mu}$ causes a sign in the above formula that does not appear in much of the literature on this topic.
-This is explained in Remark 2.4.4 of \cite{KW}.} Averaging formulas can then be deduced by studying isotypic pieces of the above formula.
+Igusa variety) determined by the associated data.
+Averaging formulas can then be deduced by studying isotypic pieces of the above formula.

 In order to precisely state these averaging formulas, we first recall some facts about stable characters following \cite{Hiraga}.
 Let $G$ be a connected reductive group with Levi subgroup $M$ and parabolic $P$.
 Let $K_0(G(\Q_p), \C)^{st} \subset K_0(G(\Q_p), \C)$ denote the subgroup of virtual representations with stable character.
 Then the normalized Jacquet module and parabolic induction functors induce morphisms